Tags & Data Sources

 Ignition

-Control Seat ships an Ignition module (ControlSeat-Connector.modl, downloadable from the download page) plus a cloud-side / gateway-side connector that talks to it.
+Control Seat ships an Ignition module for supported Ignition versions, available from the download page, plus the matching connector inside Control Seat.

 • Install the module on an Ignition gateway, paste the API key from Control Seat's connector page, and the module dials Control Seat over a persistent WebSocket.